 The mission of the Legal Professions Program at Lafayette College is to provide guidance and resources to students so that they can make informed choices about whether and how to pursue a career in law.
 The program encourages students at all class levels to engage with members of the faculty to explore their interests in legal issues and/or a career in law.
-Working closely with faculty, alumni, and Career Services, the Office of the Dean of College provides comprehensive programming designed to help students learn about legal issues and legal careers, as well as how to prepare for and apply to law school.
+Working closely with faculty, alumni, and Gateway Career Center, the Office of the Dean of College provides comprehensive programming designed to help students learn about legal issues and legal careers, as well as how to prepare for and apply to law school.

 “The ABA does not recommend any undergraduate majors or group of courses to prepare for a legal education.
 Students are admitted to law school from almost every academic discipline.
 You may choose to major in subjects that are considered to be traditional preparation for law school, such as history, English, philosophy, political science, economics, or business, or you may focus your undergraduate studies in areas as diverse as art, music, science, mathematics, computer science, engineering, nursing, or education.
 Whatever major you select, you are encouraged to pursue an area of study that interests and challenges you, while taking advantage of opportunities to develop your research and writing skills.
 Taking a broad range of difficult courses from demanding instructors is excellent preparation for legal education.
 A sound legal education will build upon and further refine the skills, values, and knowledge that you already possess.
 The student who comes to law school lacking a broad range of basic skills and knowledge will face a difficult challenge.”
 (Taken from the Statement on Prelaw Preparation, Law School Admission Council website.)